bozeklab/DISK/README.md

   - `batch_size` can be increased for faster processing, or reduced to lower the memory load.

-Then, go to the `results` directory and simply launch `python test_fillmissing.py hydra.job.chdir=True` This step should be relatively quick, and can easily be run on CPUs.
+Then, go to the `results` directory and simply launch `python test_fillmissing.py hydra.job.chdir=True` This step should be relatively quick, and can easily be run on CPUs.F

 ## Step 4.
 Impute the dataset